- Playing Strength

 This is no different with Rustic.
 The first version, Alpha 1, is the baseline version.
 It only has the minimal amount of features to play legal, but decent chess:

 - Make/Unmake move on the board

 - UCI communication protocol

 All other versions build on top of the previous version.
 The table below provides an overview of the added features per version and the gain in playing strength they provide.
 The strength gain is measured by playing the new Rustic version against the previous version.
 Please note that the results obtained in my tests will be different from other engines: adding the features in a different order, will give different results.
-Some features work so well together, that it's almost illogical to add one without the other.
-In that case, the playing strength is determined as if they were a single feature.

 Also take into account that results by self-play are inflated.
 Because one engine has a feature the other doesn't have, with that feature being the only difference, the newer engine will (ab)use this feature constantly.
 In the end the real increase in playing strength can only be measured in large tournaments.
 Self-play is used to prove that the newer engine is stronger than the previous version, not to obtain a rating.

 In the table below, we start with the baseline version.
 The feature "TT cuts only" was built on top of Alpha 1.
 The rating increase in self-play against Alpha 1 was +50 Elo.
 Then the "TT Move Ordering" feature was built on top of the "TT Cuts Only" version, and this gained +100 Elo in self-play.
 This version became Alpha 2, which was tested in the CCRL list at 1815 Elo.

 |TT cuts only||42|

 |TT Move sorting||103|